 Multiple satellite networks can be combined to represent a roaming network.
-Each roaming network is assigned a roaming network ID (see § 3.10.2).
+Each roaming network is assigned a roaming network ID (see § A5-3.10.2).

-NOTE – This allows VDE-SAT terminals to choose using satellites from one or multiple specific roaming network IDs.3.2 Resource management
+NOTE – This allows VDE-SAT terminals to choose using satellites from one or multiple specific roaming network IDs.

+A5-3.1.10 Paging

+The satellite may utilise paging to query if a ship station is in range and what its terminal capabilities are.

+A5-3.1.11 End delivery notification

+End delivery notification is an optional message utilised by the application layer to indicate that data was delivered to the end destination on the application level.

+A5-3.2 Resource management

 The downlink data session connection between ship and satellite is session oriented with one or multiple a data LCs and the corresponding DSCH LC being assigned to a station in the ASC resource allocation message at the beginning of each VDE-SAT sub-frame.